elasticdev/ubuntu/stacks/_ed_configs/ec2_ubuntu/_documentation/README.md

 **Description**

   - This stack wrappers around Ec2 creation of Ubuntu instance
-  - Optionally, we can bootstrap the Ubuntu instance to ElasticDev
+  - Optionally, we can bootstrap the Ubuntu instance to ElasticDev (ED)

 **Required**